Signature and Seal Markings:

-The way the painting is protected rolled up within a large sheet of stiff paper suggests that it was painted on silk:
+The way the painting is protected rolled up within a large sheet of stiff paper (and the way the bottom edge ripples) suggest that SP2-0 was painted on silk:

-SP2-0 is the only currently documented souvenir print prototype.
+SP2-0 is the only currently documented souvenir print prototype painting.

 Although the SP2 woodblock print design came to be used as a souvenir print, that use may have been an afterthought.